-- Enter the full name, address, city, State, zip code, and telephone number (including area code) of the applicant/recipient.
-Where the applicant/recipient is an individual, the last name, first name, and middle initial must be entered. - Applicants enter the HUD program name under which the assistance is being requested. - 3.
-Applicants enter the amount of HUD assistance that is being requested.
+Enter the full name, address, city, State, zip code, and telephone number (including area code) of the applicant/recipient.
+Where the applicant/recipient is an individual, the last name, first name, and middle initial must be entered.

+Entry of the applicant/recipient's EIN, as appropriate, is optional.
+Individuals must not include social security numbers on this form.
+Applicants enter the HUD program name under which the assistance is being requested.

+4. Applicants enter the amount of HUD assistance that is being requested.
 Recipients enter the amount of HUD assistance that has been provided and to which the update report relates.
 The amounts are those stated in the application or award documentation.
-NOTE: In the case of assistance that is provided pursuant to contract over a period of time (such as project-based assistance under section 8 of the United States Housing Act of 1937), the amount of assistance to be reported includes all amounts that are to be provided over the term of the contract, irrespective of when they are to be received. - 4.
-Applicants enter the name and full address of the project or activity for which the HUD assistance is sought.
+NOTE: In the case of assistance that is provided pursuant to contract over a period of time (such as project-based assistance under section 8 of the United States Housing Act of 1937), the amount of assistance to be reported includes all amounts that are to be provided over the term of the contract, irrespective of when they are to be received.

+5. Applicants enter the name and full address of the project or activity for which the HUD assistance is sought.
 Recipients enter the name and full address of the HUD-assisted project or activity to which the update report relates.
-The most appropriate government identifying number must be used (e.g., RFP No.; IFB No.; grant announcement No.; or contract, grant, or Ioan No.) Include prefixes.
+The most appropriate government identifying number must be used (e.g., RFP No.; IFB No.; grant announcement No.; or contract, grant, or loan No.) Include prefixes.